-Looking at success from another angle, the book “The Outliers” by Malcolm Gladwell talks in details about what made successful people so successful.
-It is about the men and women who achieve out of the ordinary results, and how is success defined in our minds vs. how it should be defined.
-The book argues that no one ever made it completely on their own, and that their backgrounds, growing up circumstances, parents, society and period when they were born are all contributing factors into the success stories, so external factors are mostly key in making it or breaking it for some of the success stories shared.
-In many education systems, all over the world, “ability grouping” gives advantages to the more talented kids, hence it supports the talented kids with better education programs, while the average kids remain using the average education programs, which makes the talented even better, while the average never gets the same chance to grow.
-One can argue this further in others aspects of life, for example in the USA, the taxes on the rich is less and has more facilities than on the poor, so the rich gets riches and the poorer gets it the hard way.
-However, the point here is to understand the impact of the external factors into the success of successful people, driven by the three main factors instilled by our societies at large (selection, streaming & differentiated experiences).
+Looking at success from another angle, the book “The Outliers” by Malcolm Gladwell talks in detail about what made successful people so successful.
+It is about the men and women who achieve out-of-the-ordinary results and how success is defined in our minds vs. how it should be defined.
+The book argues that no one ever made it entirely on their own and that their backgrounds, upbringing circumstances, parents, society, and the period when they were born are all contributing factors to the success stories.
+Hence, external factors are key in making or breaking some of the success stories shared.
+In many education systems worldwide, “ability grouping” gives an advantage to the more talented kids.
+Hence it supports talented kids with better education programs.
+In contrast, the average kids remain using the intermediate education programs, which makes the talented even better, while the average never gets the same chance to grow.
+One can argue this further in other aspects of life; for example, in the USA, the taxes on the rich is less and has more facilities than on the poor, so the rich gets richer, and the poorer get it the hard way.
+However, the point here is to understand the impact of external factors on the success of successful people, driven by the three main factors instilled by our societies at large (selection, streaming & differentiated experiences).